pingcap/go-ycsb/README.md

 # go-ycsb

-go-ycsb is a Go port of [YCSB](https://github.com/brianfrankcooper/YCSB).
+go-ycsb is a Go port of [YCSB](https://github.com/brianfrankcooper/YCSB) and [sysbench](https://github.com/akopytov/sysbench).
 It fully supports all YCSB generators and the Core workload so we can do the basic CRUD benchmarks with Go.
+Also, it suupports the four typical oltp test scenarios of sysbench,such as oltp_point_select,oltp_update_index,oltp_update_non_index,oltp_read_write).
+In particular, we have made some optimizations for TiDB's sysbench test.

 ## Why another Go YCSB?

 + We want to build a standard benchmark tool in Go.
 + We are not familiar with Java.
++ TSome default settings of sysbench are not suitable for TiDB.

 ## Getting Started